p3zo/rhythmic-relationships/README.md

 Slice MIDI data into segments and aggregate the segments by part using `scripts/prepare_dataset.py`.
 It accepts either a MIDI file or a directory of MIDI files.
 To process the example input provided from the [BabySlakh](https://zenodo.org/record/4603870) dataset:

-    python scripts/prepare_dataset.py --path=input/babyslakh --prefix=babyslakh --seg_size=1 --binarize
+    python scripts/prepare_dataset.py --path=input/babyslakh --prefix=babyslakh --seg_size=1

-For each MIDI file, an `.npz` file is written containing piano roll representations of the segments in that file organized by segment and part.
-The piano rolls are arrays of type `numpy.uint8` and shape `(S x N x V)`, where `S` is the number of segments, `N` is the number of time steps in a segment, and `V` is the number of MIDI pitches.
-If the `--binarize` option is used, the array values are either `0` or `1` representing onsets, else they are integer MIDI velocities in the range `[0-127]`.
+One `.npz` file is created for each MIDI file in the dataset.
+Each `.npz` file contains the representations of the segments of its corresponding MIDI file.
+The representations are stored in arrays of type `numpy.uint8` and shape `(S x N x V)`, where `S` is the number of segments, `N` is the number of time steps in a segment, and `V` is the number of MIDI pitches.
 A map of all the segments is saved in the top-level directory as `segments.csv`.
-Additionally, a set of lookup tables for all segment pairs are stored in the `pair_lookups`directory, one for each pair of parts.
-Finally, two plots displaying the distribution of segments by both part and part pair are saved to the `plots` directory.
-The final dataset directory structure looks like this, assuming 3 parts and a flat input directory of MIDI files:
+Lookup tables for co-occurring segments are stored in the `pair_lookups` directory, one for each pair of parts.
+Plots displaying dataset distributions are saved to the `plots` directory.
+An example dataset directory is shown below:

 ```
 ├── pair_lookups